flipt-io/flipt/README.md

 ## Integration

-Checkout the [integration docs](https://flipt.io/docs/integration/) for more info on how to integrate Flipt into your existing application.
+Check out the [integration docs](https://flipt.io/docs/integration/) for more info on how to integrate Flipt into your existing application.

 ### REST API